Michael May (racing driver): Engineering

 At the end of the 1960s, May developed a conversion kit with a turbocharger for Ford V6 engines.
 It increased the power from 108 hp (79 kW) to 188 hp (138 kW).
 At that time, there were only turbochargers for diesel engines, which could not withstand the high exhaust temperatures of gasoline engines.
 May led the exhaust gases from one cylinder bank through a long pipe around the engine, where they cooled down and mixed with the too hot exhaust gases from the other cylinder bank, reaching a temperature that the turbine could tolerate.

-He also worked in designing high-compression engines, improving fuel economy among other things.
+May also worked in designing high-compression engines, improving fuel economy among other things.
 The most notable example was his reworked 'Fireball' head for the 'high-efficiency' high-compression Jaguar V-12 HE engine.